 Question: I have been considering franchising my business for quite some time.
 What can I do to make my business attractive to new franchisees?
 Should I wait before franchising?

 Answer: Should you begin to franchise now?
 It depends.
 It has never been a good idea to enter franchising without having a feasibility assessment done by qualified consultants, and going forward without such an evaluation would not be a sensible idea.
-I know that MSA Worldwide and another well-regarded franchise consulting firm routinely perform this step in their franchise development engagements, either as a formal process or as part of their overview of the client’s opportunity.
-There are others, who fall into the franchise packaging ranks, that avoid that necessary step as they rush to make fees by bringing new franchisors to market.
+As a leading franchise consulting firm, MSA Worldwide routinely performs this step in our franchise development engagements, either as a formal process or as part of our overview of the client’s business opportunity.
+There are other companies, who fall into the franchise packaging ranks, that avoid this necessary step as they rush to make commissions by bringing new franchisors to market with a ‘boilerplate’ approach.
 Make certain that whomever you work with, including if you choose to start the process with a franchise lawyer alone, performs a feasibility examination coupled with a GAP analysis before you begin the franchise development process.
-You may not like the results of the study, as it might tell you to delay the launch of your franchise system, or worse, not to franchise at all, but it’s better to know that before you expend a lot of resources in the creation of a franchise program that has little chance of success.
+You may not like the results of the study – it might tell you to delay the launch of your franchise system, or worse, not to franchise at all – but it’s better to know that before you expend a lot of resources in the creation of a franchise program that has little chance of success.

 Will every concept be right for growth or expansion through franchising?
 Not every concept is.
 For example, in a tight consumer market, staples will always be needed, low-cost offerings will be more exciting than higher-priced luxury products and services, and those that free up more time for the second wage earner in a family to be economically productive will be highly attractive.